alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 ## Comment this post

 > I have temporarily added the comments section to the post here.
-In the future I will add it in a better way and include all the validated comments (I guess that I will have to make a filter to avoid spam)
+In the future, I will add it in a better way and include all the validated comments (I guess that I will have to make a filter to avoid spam)
 {: .prompt-info }

 {% include comment-form.html %}